TannerParks/Movie-Rental-Service-Web-App/README.md

 # Movie-Rental-Service-Web-App
 **Description**: The Movie Rental Service Web App is an efficient web-based application designed specifically for database managers of a movie rental service (think Netflix when they were sending DVDs in the mail).
 This comprehensive application provides an interface for managing and maintaining the intricate database structure underlying a rental service.
 It leverages JavaScript, HTML, CSS, and utilizes SQL (MariaDB) for robust and efficient database management operations. <br><br>

+## NOTE: I've uploaded screenshots of each page below since the server was shutdown at the end of the term

 **Key Features**: